 “To business that we love we rise bedtime, And go to ‘t with delight.”
 Shakesphere

-On November the 8th, I had the good fortune to tune in to Julian Morrow’s insightful Andrew Olle Media Lecture.
+On November the 8th 2009, I had the good fortune to tune in to Julian Morrow’s insightful Andrew Olle Media Lecture.
 If you missed it, here is part of it as released to Youtube Julian Morrow – Andrew Ollie Media Lecture.
+Although some nearly 11 years ago now, it is still worth taking a look – as some principles are timeless.

-We are familiar from studies in public relations about the concept of “publics”, or in advertising parlance “target audiences”.
-In essence we seek to understand all of the different audience groups that a communication may be delivered to and to consider a message in all of these contexts.
+We are familiar from studies in public relations about the concept of “public”, or in advertising parlance “target audiences”.
+Or more recently, avatars.
+In essence, we seek to understand all of the different audience groups that a communication may be delivered to and to consider a message in all of these contexts.

 Our communication objective in business terms is to influence, to persuade, to encourage action.